-'Innovation' and entrepreneurship are now much sought after, but not always well-defined, and even less often well measured.
-This Working Paper draws upon our MIT approach to innovation, entrepreneurship and the powerful combination of 'innovation-driven entrepreneurship' to suggest a method to capture a set of globally-available metrics to assess these and the ecosystems in which they flourish.
+'Innovation' and 'entrepreneurship' are now much sought after, but not always welldefined, and even less often well measured.
+This Working Paper draws upon our MIT approach to innovation, entrepreneurship and the powerful combination of 'innovationdriven entrepreneurship' to propose a method to capture a set of globally-available metrics to assess the geographically-bounded 'ecosystems' in which they flourish.